jerichobien360/jerichobien360/README.md

 # Hi there, I'm Jericho Bien 👋
-## About Me?
+## 🟡About Me?
-> This developer is pursuing expertise as a 🔵<ins>Full Stack Python Developer</ins> with a secondary focus on 🔴<ins>Game Development</ins>.
+This developer is pursuing expertise as a 🔵<ins>Full Stack Python Developer</ins> with a secondary focus on 🔴<ins>Game Development</ins>.
 He is actively expanding his technical skillset in FastAPI, data analysis, and web development.

 > [!NOTE]
 > He welcomes you for collaboration opportunities on Python-based projects anytime.
 You may contact me at jerichobien360@gmail.com.